doungdoth/doungdoth.github.io/index.md

 ## *Only welcomed guests may continue...
-Members of of AbantOS
+Members of of AbantOS welcome
 Collaborative 2461-70/2482-40 Fall 2017 Final Project
 Back Story: Build Your Own Linux